 This article explains how to set up your company's job architecture through the Personio settings, and how to assign a job to the employee via their Employee profile.

-As a Personio Administrator, you can grant access to the Job architecture settings (Settings > Organization > Job architecture and catalog) for other employees to configure the job architecture.
+As a Personio Administrator, you can grant access to the Job architecture settings (Settings > Organization > Jobs & careers) for other employees to configure the job architecture.

 Employees with: